GiorgosDrog/diploma_thesis_motion_synthesis/README.md

 Also you can use the Synthesis method if you choose <b> Synthesis </b> To train the categories model choose <b> categories </b>
-To generate results of the categories model choose  Evaluate categories
+To generate results of the categories model choose <b> Evaluate categories </b>